gemseo/gemseo/doc_src/source/software/contributing_dev.rst

 and their usage are described in the different sections below.
 In this section we give the common command line usages and tips.

-Create the environment named *env* and run its commands with:
+Create and execute the environment named *env* and run its commands with:

 .. code-block:: console